lucaorusa/positron_electron_cross_section/README.md

 # positron_electron_cross_section
+New determination of the production cross section for secondary positrons and electrons in the Galaxy Luca Orusa, Mattia Di Mauro, Fiorenza Donato, Michael Korsmeier arXiv:2203.13143

 In this repository are contained the tables with the energy differential cross section d\sigma_{ij}/dT of positrons and electrons for cosmic-ray (CR) component i and interstellar medium (ISM) component j.
 Here j are protons (Z=1,A=1) and Helium (Z=2,A=4).
 The first column of each file contains the kinetic energy per nucleon of the incident CR T_{projectile} and the second column the kinetic energy of the positron or electron T_{e}, both in GeV.